Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Note

-These utilities only work when DAM assets are enabled in your Content Graph.
-Check with your CMS administrator if you're not sure whether the integration is active.
+These utilities only work when you enable DAM assets in your Optimizely Graph.
+Check with your CMS administrator if you are not sure whether the integration is active.

 The SDK includes the following helpers: